gcarlos64/kompactor/README.md

 by me if I start to work with these or by anyone willing to, it's free software and is always welcome to contributors.

-The tool can't handle multiples `.kom` files on a instance neither receive files instead of directories for `.kom` creation, as I personally prefer to do it with the shell instead of putting complexity on the tool.
-Anyway, this can be considered an improvement if someone decide to implement.

 # TODO
 This tool in its current state just do its job, nothing more.
 There's a lot of room for improvements, like: